codbex/codbex.github.io/_posts/2024-08-15-orders-etl.md

         <a href="{{ site.baseurl }}/images/2024-08-19-orders-etl/split-step-config.png" target="_blank">
           <img src="{{ site.baseurl }}/images/2024-08-19-orders-etl/split-step-config.png" alt="split-step-config.png">
         </a>
-   1. build merge statement for each order
+   1. Build merge statement for each order<br>
+        We are using the extracted data from the OpenCart database to create the statement.
+Total is converted from USD to EUR using the defined exchange rate property.
       - add `Set Body` step
       - set the following value for expression
         ```sql